iamrdk21/Website1/_posts/2020-05-31-6-easy-steps-to-host-your-website-for-free.md

 https://[***username***].github.io

-Check the README dialog box and click on the "Create Repository" button.
+Check the README box and click on the "Create Repository" button.

 <img src="/img/github4.png">